deepaksood619/deepaksood619.github.io/docs/frontend/js-javascript/basic.md

 ## Closure

 A closure is the combination of a function and the lexical environment from which it was declared.
-Closure allows a function to access variables from an enclosing scope -environment--- even after it leaves the scope in which it was declared.
+Closure allows a function to access variables from an enclosing scope-environment - even after it leaves the scope in which it was declared.

 ## Immediate Invoked Function Expression (IIFE)